jacklorusso/astro-site/src/content/post/seattle-sport-custom-bluesky-feed/index.md

 ## Show me the JSON

-If for some reason you're inerested in what the feed actually looks like under the hood at this point in time, here it is.
+If for some reason you're interested in what the feed actually looks like under the hood at this point in time, here it is.
 These are the blocks I described earlier.

 ```json
 {